Invasive Species Control

 Invasive European frogbit was discovered in Town Farm Bay in the Spring of 2007 along with three other invasive plants.
 In 2009, a project team was assembled to remove frogbit from the bay.
 The first year, 7 tons of plant matter were pulled, reducing the bay to 45% frogbit cover.
 By year three, 42 total tons of plant matter were pulled, reducing the bay to less than 6% frogbit cover.

 Since 2011, a team of volunteers pulls frogbit each Spring to maintain a small population, so native species can fully utilize the wetland habitat.
+For 2019, interested volunteers can sign up for available volunteer slots:

 Yellow iris (Iris pseudacorus) is an emerging threat to Lake Champlain wetlands and flood plain forests of Champlain direct drainage streams.
 It is designated by the Vermont Agency of Agriculture as a Class B Noxious Weed.
 LCA began a long-term project in 2015 to identify high concentrations of Yellow iris, and remove iris when possible.
 An August 2014 site visit to Thorp/Kimball wetlands by Ann Bove, DEC Environmental Scientist, identified Yellow iris, along with Purple loosestrife as serious threats to the diverse natural communities of the 53 acre wetland complex.
 Iris clump growth rates season-to-season have been observed to exceed 100% (2015-16.)
-Iris, like phragmites will over time raise elevations of wetlands, effectively eliminating emergent plant communities.
+Iris, like phragmites, will over time raise elevations of wetlands, effectively eliminating emergent plant communities.
 Chapter 6 describes the loss of Lake Champlain wetlands and emphasizes the critical nature of holding on to what we have.
 Keeping iris out of this wetland complex speaks directly to that imperative.
 While established emergent clumps have been eliminated within the wetland, 2016 revealed significant iris stands in Lower Thorp Brook.
 In addition to disrupting natural riparian communities in Thorp, these stands serve as the primary seed source for Thorp/Kimball wetlands.

 Lower Thorp Brook is diverse beaver-influenced corridor, and serves as the primary iris seed source for the wetlands at its confluence with Lake Champlain.
 These wetlands are considered state waters, comprising a fifty-three acre matrix of wetland natural communities, whose value has been acknowledged by VT DEC, VT FWD Natural Heritage Program and TNC experts.
 The lake-influenced lower reaches of Lewis Creek contain important floodplain forests, buttonbush swamps and a range of state significant emergent communities.
 Lands are state-owned (Little Otter WMA) and private.
 While the extent and nature of the infestation is understood and mapped (LCBP 2015-16), a mutually agreeable management approach is needed to begin addressing this growing infestation in an ecologically significant area of high public value.

-2. Meet with professional experts and 3 landowners in Lower Lewis Creek (a priority Natural Heritage area with increasing high yellow iris infestation levels) to discuss and identify mutually agreeable yellow iris control options.
+2. Met with professional experts and 3 landowners in Lower Lewis Creek (a priority Natural Heritage area with increasing high yellow iris infestation levels) to discuss and identify mutually agreeable yellow iris control options.